alsalafiyyah/alsalafiyyah.github.io/README.md

----
-title: About The Site
-permalink: /our-call/
----

 All praise be to Allah, The Lord of the worlds.
 And I testify that there is none worthy of worship except Allah, and that Muhammad (ﷺ) is the Messenger of Allah.